Gelembjuk/logger/README.md

 **catchfatals**		- (true|false) .
 If true then fatal errors are catched.
 Use to log error and show `normal` error screen

+**catchexceptions**	- (true|false) .
+If true then uncatched exceptions will be catched by the object.
+Use this to catch exceptions missed in any try {} catch block

 **showwarningmessage**	- (true|false) .
 If true then error screen is displayed in case of warning.
 If is false then error is only logged

 **showfatalmessage** 	- (true|false) .
 Display error screen for fatal errors.
 If false then only log is dine.
 User will see `standard` fatal error in this case